bkachava/web/plotly/README.md

 ## Step 2 - Heroku

-Deploy the Flask app to Heroku.
+__Deploy the Flask app to Heroku__.
 After testing the application locally, the code was refactored and the required files, to deploy to Heroku, were created.

    ![part11](images/heroku.png)